Items: 0 Price: £0

 £0.00

-This is an excellent WWI SMLE No.1 Mk III* .303 calibre rifle.
-The rifle has good condition woodwork throughout *professional repair left hand side above trigger* together with nice clear manufacturer's stamp.
-The breech is stamped at the wrist GR with King’s Crown Enfield L.E III*.
-The rifle is complete with stripper clip loading bridge, winged fore sight and adjustable rear sight with wing protectors.
-The rifle also has a brass butt plate with trap and original webbing sling.
-Deactivated to UK specification it cocks, the trigger moves and the magazine can be removed.
-The rifle is serial number T2335 which is stamped on the breech.
-The rifle comes with an original British WWI dated Pattern 1907 bayonet complete with scabbard.
-The ricasso of the bayonet is stamped by the manufacturer Sanderson and King’s Crown together 1907 (pattern) and 3 17 (March 1917 date).
+This is an excellent WW1 1915 dated SMLE No.1 Mk III .303 calibre rifle.
+The rifle has all original woodwork throughout and is stamped King’s Crown, LSA Co Ld (London Small Arms Limited), 1915, SHT L.E III*.
+It is complete with stripper clip loading bridge, winged fore sight and adjustable rear sight with wing protectors.
+It also has a brass butt plate with trap and original webbing sling.
+The breech, front barrel block and bolt have matching numbers M5451, there are no visible numbers on or under the rear sight.
+Deactivated to very early UK specification in 1986 the rifle cocks & dry fires and the magazine can be removed.
+The rifle comes with an original Pattern 1907 bayonet complete with scabbard.
+The ricasso of the bayonet is stamped by the manufacturer with partially visible 'Wilkinson' and King’s Crown together with what looks like ‘1 ’18 (January 1918 date).
 The reverse is stamped with WD inspection marks.
-The blade has just light staining consistent with age and its slab wood grips have just the knocks bumps and bruises to be expected.
-The bayonet is in its original steel mounted leather scabbard.
+The blade and its slab wood grips are undamaged.
+It has its original steel mounted leather scabbard.
 All leather & stitching of the scabbard are intact.
-The price includes UK deactivation certificate & UK delivery** 21393:6.
+The price for this very early UK deactivated WW1 SMLE includes deactivation certificate & UK delivery.
+Sn 21608:1

 £895.00